Updated July 2026 · Reviewed by a Form 5472 specialist

 Key takeaways

-The IRS uses IRS Form 5472 to detect transfer-pricing abuse and hidden income shifting.
+The IRS uses Form 5472 to detect transfer-pricing abuse and hidden income shifting.
 When a foreign owner moves money in and out of a US company, those transactions can disguise profit.
-The form forces disclosure of every such transaction, identified by category and dollar amount across its nine parts.
-It carries no tax calculation — it simply lists who the foreign owner is, what the US entity is, and what money changed hands.
+Form 5472 forces disclosure of every such transaction, identified by category and dollar amount.
+The form has no tax calculation — it simply lists who the foreign owner is, what the US entity is, and what money changed hands.

 Two conditions must both be true.
 First, a foreign person must own at least 25%of the US entity, measured by vote or value.
 A “25% foreign shareholder” can be an individual, a foreign corporation, a foreign partnership, a trust, or an estate.
 Second, the entity must have a reportable transaction with that foreign owner or another related foreign party during the year.